Zacharymk1213/grocery-guru/GroupProject/Inception-Elaboration-Team/DesignDocument.md

 ### 1.2 Constraints

-*Describe any constraints on the system that have a significant impact on the design of the system.*
-The application must be targeted at API Level 31 or higher.
-Therefore, there is no need to consider compatibility with older devices (eg. old phones with significantly less RAM).
+The User should be able to add any product they desire to the system. which means the size of the database must expand to accommodate user entries.
 ### 1.3 System Environment

 This application will be targeted at API Level 31 of Android.
 We are therefore targeting all phones that can run Android 12 and higher.

-*Describe the hardware and software that the system must operate in and interact with.*

 ## 2 Architectural Design